 CAPACITY: 2 – 4, compatible with most 16″ bikes

 STANDOUT FEATURES: Fits most 16″ and 20″ bikes without an adapter bar, rotating cradles to fit more bikes, great value for a low price

 COMPLETE REVIEW: Allen Sports Deluxe Trunk Mount

 The Allen Sports Deluxe Trunk Mount Rack is a solid choice for those who want to carry kids’ bikes 16″ and larger.
 With narrower-set support bars compared to other racks, the Allen Deluxe (as well as the Ultra Compact) were the only trunk racks we tested that could fit a 16″ and 20″ bike without an adapter bar.

 The Deluxe’s narrow support bars, paired with Allen’s unique twisting cradles, allow you to mount small and odd -framed bikes via the top tube, down tube, or even the seat tube of the bike’s frame!
 This wide range of adjustability also allows bikes to be loaded without adapter bars, saving you time and money.

 The Allen Deluxe is also a sought-after option for those on a budget.
-Although it doesn’t have nicer features like rubber cradle straps (found on the Allen Premier, Thule, and Saris), it easily and securely gets the job done for almost half the price as other racks.
+Although it doesn’t have nicer features like rubber cradle straps (found on the Allen Premier, Thule, and Saris), it easily and securely gets the job done for almost half the price of other racks.

 A PASS FOR

 Those who want to carry several large, heavy bikes.
 The narrow bars of the Deluxe do not distribute the bikes’ weight on the trunk as well as racks with wider bars, such as the Thule Passage.
-The extra stability in the wider base of other racks, will help to minimize sway and bounce, especially with heavier loads.
+The extra stability in the wider base of other racks will help to minimize sway and bounce, especially with heavier loads.

 Best for 4 Bikes